atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 				- https://community.getgrist.com/t/lookuprecords-where-column-value-in-multiple-value/1656/2
 	- access control for better crowdsourced editing
 		- basically add a secret column that tracks SessionIDs (from direct edits) and uuid from linkKeys (in the submission form) https://support.getgrist.com/access-rules/
-			- however having secret data prevents forking. would also need to add automation to regularly copy the main doc to a separate version with stripped secret data, and let people copy from that. clunky!
+			- however having secret data prevents forking. would also need to add automation to regularly copy the main doc to a separate version with stripped secret data, and let people copy from that. clunky! would be fixed by https://github.com/gristlabs/grist-core/issues/791
 		- template https://templates.getgrist.com/dKztiPYamcCp/Crowdsourced-List/p/1
 - done tasks:
 	- so what determines the default layout of a record card?